Back to top

-Infections of your vagina and vulva can cause symptoms such as soreness, itchiness and an unusual vaginal discharge.
+Vaginal infections are very common.
+They can cause symptoms, such as soreness, itching and changes in vaginal discharge.
 Getting medical advice as soon as you notice a problem can help to get rid of your infection quickly and prevent complications.

 About common vaginal infections